eduardomota/imaggio/readme.md

 A: No, this tool is meant for general, fast, major use case scenarios, if you want fine tuning you'll have to use the original binaries and their command line parameters.

+Q: Why can't i drop a file on "clone metadata" option?

+A: To not mess up source and target file metadata, this is by design and is not meant to be changed.

 ## Quick Start

 Stay on the bleeding edge of imaggio commits using `git clone` or for slightly tested version download the latest built release.